darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part1_loki.md

 Up-to-date versions of articles with possible fixes and next parts will be possible [to find here]({{.SiteRoot}}articles.html).
 Check the next part, [configuring Tracing with Tempo.]({{.SiteRoot}}article_grafana_tempo.html)

-# 2026 year note to article:
+# Production grade running

-While loki is nice in terms of interface look.
-Victoria logs connected to Grafana can do the same with 5 times less RAM usage and equally the same less Disk usage.
-And at the same time not having performance problems
+While loki is nice in terms of interface look and simple to run.Victoria logs connected to Grafana can do the same with 5 times less RAM usage and equally the same less Disk usage.
+And at the same time faster query performant in terms of metrics for logging volumes.
+At the moment of 2026 year Victoria logs has less comfy interface to use it though, but it can change with time.

+# 2026 note of update

 To make the article about raising loki and tracing drilldown interface working, grafana was updated to grafana/grafana:13.0 docker image version